akash11235/fullstack-react/Akash/journal/02-Aug-2109/MinutesOfMeeting.md

     **El:** Probably No idea what that is.
     **Ak:** So, this is where we probably are regarding UML.
 You can perhaps use simple ones which we'll be able to grasp.
     **Lu:** Its a good language to communicate complex ideas but if we dont know it, then it will be counter
-        productive in discussions of the projects.
+        productive in discussions of the projects.And we also dont need to know all 20 of them.
+Only 3-4 of them are important.
     **Ak**: ok, looks like we are done here.. thank you guys, see you at the next meetup..

 _[Exuent all]_